Amoureux solitaires

 "Amoureux solitaires" (/fr/; Lonely lovers) is a song by the Belgian pop singer Lio.
-It was released in 1980 on Ariola Records and Arabella Records as the second single and as well as the sixth track from her debut self-titled album.
+It was released in 1980 on Ariola and Arabella Records as the second single as well as the sixth track from her debut eponymous debut studio album.
 It is a bubblegum pop song that was written by Elli Medeiros and Jacno and produced by the latter.

 It also reached the No. 1 slot on the Italian charts for two weeks.